agzzlale/15418_mesh_project/README.md

 - MPI:
 To keep track of elements across partitions, we have to expand each of the element data structures.
 Each reference to another connected element now includes two separate uint32_t indexes, one global index (which represents the index in the final global mesh array) and one local index (which represents the index in the current partition’s array).
 We also keep track of the owner of the referenced elements and also the current owner of this element to check for conflicts and for potential communication of collapses that concern ghost cells so that all the different owners can get involved.
 - CUDA:
+	The main changes made to the data structures with CUDA besides the translation to arrays has to do with C++ STL since they cannot be used inside a CUDA kernel.
+This meant that we had to find a replacement for every standard library function that we used such as rand().
+We also added markers on each element to indicate who the thread owner of that element is.
 Iteration Process:
 In this section we will first talk about the improvement process to our current algorithms and then about some ideas we attempted to implement but had to leave behind.
 - MPI: